Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Export-AzureRmDataLakeStoreChildItemProperties.md

 ### Example 1: Get the disk usage and ACL usage for all subdirectories and files
 ```
-PS C:\> Export-AzureRmDataLakeStoreChildItemProperties -Account ContosoADL -Path /a -OutputPath "C:\Users\contoso\Desktop\DumpFile.txt" -GetAcl -GetDiskUsage -IncludeFiles
+PS C:\> Export-AzureRmDataLakeStoreChildItemProperties -Account ContosoADL -Path /a -OutputPath "C:\Users\contoso\Desktop\DumpFile.txt" -GetAcl -GetDiskUsage -IncludeFile
 ```

 Get the disk usage and ACL usage for all subdirectories and files under /a.
-IncludeFiles ensures the usage is reported for files also
+IncludeFile ensures the usage is reported for files also

 ### Example 2: Get the ACL usage for all subdirectories and files with the consistent ACL hidden
 ```